Fiona washes houses away, knocks out power in Canada - NewsBreak

 Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy.
 But post-tropical cyclones still can have hurricane-strength winds, although they have a cold core and no visible eye.
 They also often lose their symmetric form and more resemble a comma.

-Arlene and Robert Grafilo fled to Centre 200 with their children, aged three and 10, after a massive tree fell on their duplex apartment.
+Arlene and Robert Grafilo fled to Centre 200 with their children after a massive tree fell on their duplex apartment.

+“We heard a lot of noise outside and then we realized that there are a lot of cracks in the house and we looked outside and saw the tree had fallen,” said Arlene Grafilo, 43, as her children — ages 3 and 10 — played in a waiting area set up by the Red Cross.

-“We were trapped and we couldn’t open the doors and the windows, so that’s when we decided to call 911,” said Arlene Grafilo, adding firefighters eventually rescued them.
+“We were trapped and we couldn’t open the doors and the windows, so that’s when we decided to call 911.
+The children were scared,” she said, adding firefighters eventually rescued them.

 Bob Robichaud, Warning Preparedness Meteorologist for the Canadian Hurricane Centre, said Fiona was shaping up to be a bigger storm system than Hurricane Juan, which caused extensive damage to the Halifax area in 2003.